 Recently I've attended events where I've sat next to someone who paid double the price for the seats right next to me because they unknowingly purchased their seats from a secondary seller.
 Just this week the Four Seasons Theatre Facebook account became the target of fake profiles trying to resell tickets to our current show.
-As an audience member who just wants to support arts organizations and venues, how you can you tell the difference between a legitimate seller and a scam?
+As an audience member who just wants to support arts organizations and venues, how can you tell the difference between a legitimate seller and a scam?

 Scam #1: Fake Facebook bots trying to "resell" tickets

 On Wednesday I shared that both matinees for the Four Seasons Theatre production of ALL IS CALM were nearly sold out.
 It was a pretty standard post and a model that I've used countless times over the past 10+ years of promoting events on social media.
 (Image, below left)

 But, this time something very strange happened.
 Within minutes, people started commenting that they had tickets for sale.
 Posts ranged from the innocuous "4 tickets for sale" to others like "available for sale at a lower price from the original" to "trying to recuperate losses."
 (Image, below right)

 Red flags went up immediately as the tickets for this particular show are only $20 or $35.
 Trying to recuperate losses on a pair of $20 tickets?
 This isn't HAMILTON.
 As I clicked on one post profile after another, it became clear that these were all fake accounts trying to scam people out of their money.
 For those unfamiliar with this kind of spam - the scammer promises to send the tickets electronically after you send them money by Venmo or Paypal or some other electronic method.